2005–2006 Thai political crisis: The Judiciary under the 1997 Constitution

-The Administrative and Constitutional Courts (the first in Thai history) were set up to be based on the French and Italian judicial system, where the judge has direct authority and supervises the investigation into the facts of the case.
-This is in contrast to the civil and criminal justice systems in Thailand (and most countries) based on the role of a judge as the one who examines the case based solely on the arguments of the prosection and defence attorneys.
-The administrative court was set up to resolve complaints against the misconduct, neglect or outright abuse by bureaucratic and government agencies.
-The constitution court was set up to resolve conflicts about unconstitutional legislation.
+The Administrative and Constitutional Courts (the first in Thai history) were based on the French and Italian judicial systems, where the judge has direct authority and supervises the investigation into the facts of the case.
+This is in contrast to the civil and criminal justice systems in Thailand and most other countries, where the role of a judge is to examine the case based solely on the arguments of the prosecution and defense attorneys.
+The administrative court was set up to resolve complaints against misconduct, neglect, or outright abuse by bureaucratic and government agencies; the constitutional court, on the other hand, was set up to resolve conflicts regarding unconstitutional legislation.

-Apparently the drafters of the 1997 Constitution, one of the most "democratic" constitutions, were quite far sighted by putting in a mechanism to resolve abuses and misconduct by people in authority.
-But then the Constitutional Court was initially not seen as important, and few anticipated the nature of potential conflicts in legislation could be critical.
-So the more experienced judges did not see any prestige in taking up position within that judiciary.
+The drafters of the 1997 Constitution, one of the most "democratic" constitutions, were quite farsighted by putting in a mechanism to resolve abuses and misconduct by people in authority.
+The Constitutional Court was not initially seen as important, and few anticipated that the nature of potential conflicts in legislation could be critical.
+As a result, more experienced judges did not see any prestige in taking a position within that judiciary.

 Their oversight became glaring when Thaksin's 1st Asset Concealment case was brought to the Constitutional Court.
 His TRT party had just won the popular vote by a historic majority, but he had not completely disclosed his assets as required by the law.
-A false asset disclosure would normally disqualify someone from taking up any political post for five years.
-But he pleaded with tears in his eyes that it was just a clerical error.
-The judges voted narrowly by a 7–8 margin, allowing Thaksin to take up the office of Prime Minister.
-Thaksin himself claimed that people had overwhelmingly voted for his party and his wealth was distributed in many assets that the clerical error could probably be an "honest mistake".
+A false asset disclosure would normally disqualify someone from taking up any political post for five years, but Thaksin pleaded that it was just a clerical error.
+The judges voted narrowly, by a 7–8 margin, allowing Thaksin to take up the office of Prime Minister.
+Thaksin himself claimed that people had overwhelmingly voted for his party and his that wealth was diversified across many assets, and that the clerical error could probably be an "honest mistake".